UrNas/uci/README.md

-# the solutions, it my solve to quiz assign to me durning my course trip in UCI.
+# the solutions, it is my solve to quiz assign to me durning my course trip in UCI.